paganotoni/authentic/README.md

 ### Authentic

-Authentic is a library to implement username/password authentication easier in buffalo.
+Authentic is a library to implement username/password authentication easier in [Buffalo](https://github.com/gobuffalo/buffalo).

 #### Demo application